To jump to another section on this page, please use the following links:

 You will be required to agree to certain conditions in order to be registered at the University of Bedfordshire before you obtain your visa.

 The International Office will closely monitor the status of anyone who registers without having obtained a visa.
-In order to assist us with this process, you must ensure that you provide the International Office with copies of all correspondence received from the UKVI, such as an acknowledgement letter or biometric appointment letter as well as your biometric appointment receipts.
-You can either email us scanned copies to email@example.com or bring the original documents to the International Office.
+In order to assist us with this process, you must ensure that you provide the International Office with copies of all correspondence received from the UKVI.
+You can either email us scanned copies to firstname.lastname@example.org or bring the original documents to the International Office.
 It is also essential that you report to the International Office as soon as you receive your Tier 4 visa or any other decision concerning your visa application, including a visa refusal or a letter telling you your application is deemed invalid.
 Failure to do so will lead to your removal from the University register.

 If you do decide to register on the basis of having a visa application pending, but your application for a visa is refused, you could be removed from the University register, may have to return to your home country, and you may not be eligible for a full refund.